zephyrproject-rtos/infrastructure/terraform/cnx-zephyr-test/README.md

 backend, which is managed in the `cnx-zephyr-test` workspace in the Terraform cloud.

+All secrets used during the deployment process are stored in the `zephyr-secrets` application in the HCP Vault Secrets.

 ### Host Requirements

-The deployment host must have Terraform, OpenStack Client (`python-openstackclient`) and kubectl installed.
+The deployment host must have Terraform, Vault (`vlt`), OpenStack Client (`python-openstackclient`) and kubectl installed.

 In addition, the deployment host must have access to the Centrinix Cloud CGN